 Farriers do a couple of things for your horse in addition to trimming their hooves.
 First, they ensure the feet maintain proper balance.
 Second, they maintain the integrity and general health of all of the structural components of your horse’s hooves.
 Farriers play an important role in maintaining the health of your horse.

-Having a farrier regularly visit does not let you off the hook for your horse’s hoof care!
+Having a regular farrier visit does not let you off the hook for your horse’s hoof care!
 You should pick out your horse’s hooves on a daily basis.
 At a minimum, pick their hooves out before and after you ride to remove any stones, sticks, caked mud, or other small objects.
 It’s a good idea to repeat the exercise when you turnout in the morning and when you bring them in at night.
 Once you have cleaned the hooves well with the pick and brush, then do an inspection to check the condition of the hoof and shoe (if your horse wears them).

 Maintaining a horse’s nutrition can help to avoid or alleviate some hoof issues.
 Green pasture is often the ideal meal with the protein, vitamins, and minerals a horse needs.
 If you don’t have a sufficient quality pasture available, feeding good quality hay and supplementing with recommended vitamins and trace minerals can be equally effective in maintaining good health.
 Also, make sure your horse has access to clean, fresh water.
 It’s often a good idea to supplement their diet for good hoof care using products that contain biotin, iodine, methionine, and zinc.